-In the mid-seventies, Terry Bollea was far away from becoming arguably the most famous wrestler of all time: Hulk Hogan (but for the purpose of this article, he’ll be called Hogan throughout to stay consistent).
-Other than playing music in a band and working out at the gym, Hogan was pursuing a possible banking career in Tampa, Florida for $3.75 an hour.
-As part of his training, he had to look through a bunch of files, and some of them were of wrestlers from the area where he noticed that as far back as 1971 some were making twelve to fifteen thousand dollars a week.
-This pushed the future “Hulkster” to find out more on how he too could get into this lucrative sport.
+In the mid-seventies, Terry Bollea was far away from becoming arguably the most famous wrestler of all time: Hulk Hogan (but for this article, he’ll be called Hogan throughout to stay consistent).
+Besides playing music in a band and working out at the gym, Hogan was pursuing a possible banking career in Tampa, Florida, for $3.75 an hour.
+As part of his training, he had to look through many files, and some of them were of wrestlers from the area where he noticed that as far back as 1971, some were making twelve to fifteen thousand dollars a week.
+This pushed the future “Hulkster” to find out more about how he too could get into this lucrative sport.

-He began to haunt the Imperial Room which was the wrestler’s Tuesday night hangout after the matches trying to talk to them and get an inside tip on how to get trained.
-After a while, he had made enough contacts where he felt comfortable speaking to Mike Graham (son of Florida promoter Eddie Graham).
+He began to haunt the Imperial Room, the wrestler’s Tuesday night hangout after the matches, trying to talk to them and get an inside tip on how to get trained.
+After a while, he had made enough contacts to speak to Mike Graham (son of Florida promoter Eddie Graham).
 One night Mike took Hogan outside to the bar’s parking lot and told him that he could set him up with Hiro Matsuda.
 Hiro would make sure he was in shape, and if he was able to pass his tests, he might have a chance.

 Hulk Hogan decided to take a shot at wrestling even though he was part of a band and going to college at the time.

-Hiro Matsuda: “If you want to work the main event, you must have guts and determination.
-In order to make determination, you have to go through the grind mill to build endurance.”
+Hiro Matsuda: “If you want to work the main event, you must have guts and determination.”

 Hogan quickly learned that there’s a huge difference between weightlifting shape and wrestling shape.
-He got to a point during Matsuda’s workout that he felt his legs were like rubber and that he was soon going to faint.
+He got to a point during Matsuda’s workout that he felt his legs were like rubber and that he would soon faint.
 Stories of thousands of push-ups, squats, and sit-ups are common lore when training with Matsuda.
 Next, it was time for Hogan to wrestle.

 Did Hiro Matsuda really break Hulk Hogan’s leg?